 This award recognises the efforts of individuals and organisations, with any or no religious affiliation, that have done the most to improve understanding between Muslims and non-Muslims in Australia.
-It is part of the centre’s remit to work towards improving relations between those who are Muslims and those who are not and is a means of celebrating those members of the community who have done the most to improve understanding between Muslims and non-Muslims in Australia.
+It is part of UniSA's Centre for Muslim and non-Muslim Understanding's remit to work towards improving relations between those who are Muslims and those who are not and is a means of celebrating those members of the community who have done the most to improve understanding between Muslims and non-Muslims in Australia.

 - widely disseminates good practices that make a significant contribution to improving relations between Muslim and non-Muslim people

 - publicly acknowledges and rewards good works and inspirational role models

 - acts as a catalyst for public debate and engagement.

 Brad Chilcott (left) | Hieu Van Le, Governor of South Australia, and Queensland Eidfest President, Yasmin Khan and Committee Member Dr Rubana Moola (right)

 The recipient of the organisation category of the award was the Queensland Eidfest which was established in 2005 with a goal of social inclusion.
 This annual event is held on the Saturday following the end of Ramadan, and is supported by both the Brisbane City Council and the State Government, and attracts thousands of Muslims and non-Muslims each year to the event.
 During the event, upwards of 70 stall holders sell food and goods from diverse cultural traditions that share the Islamic faith.